batya239/rg-graph/packages/GraphState/README.txt

-1.To install in userspace run:
+1. To install in userspace run:

 $ python setup.py install --user